 David’s practice focuses on the areas of public finance and federal, state and local taxation.
-He also serves as bond counsel for government bond issues, including general obligation, revenue and “subject to appropriation” financings for water and sewer projects, public schools and roads, commuter rail and other transportation facilities, and in tax-exempt financings for nonprofit organizations, including private elementary and secondary schools, and health care providers.
+He also serves as bond counsel for government bond issues, including general obligation, revenue and “subject to appropriation” financings for water and sewer projects, community development authorities, public schools and roads, commuter rail and other transportation facilities, and in tax-exempt financings for nonprofit organizations, including private elementary and secondary schools, and health care providers.

 After law school, David clerked for Chief Judge Glen A. Huff of the Court of Appeals of Virginia.
-While in law school, David interned for then-Magistrate Judge M. Hannah Lauck at the United States District Court for the Eastern District of Virginia, Richmond Division and served as the Manuscripts Editor for the University of Richmond Law Review.
+While in law school, David interned for then-Magistrate Judge M. Hannah Lauck at the United States District Court for the Eastern District of Virginia, Richmond Division and served as the manuscripts editor for the University of Richmond Law Review.

-Board Member, Maymont Dooley Noted Society,
+Board Member, Maymont Dooley Noted Society

 Young Lawyers Section, Richmond Bar Association

-Selected for inclusion in Best Lawyers: Ones to Watch, Public Finance Law, 2021
+Selected for inclusion in Best Lawyers: Ones to Watch, Public Finance Law, 2021-2023